OpenGeoMetadata/opengeometadata.github.io/docs/repositories.md

 ---
 layout: default
-title: Get Started
+title: Repositories
 nav_order: 2
 ---

-# Get Started with OpenGeoMetadata
+# Get Started with OpenGeoMetadata Repositories
 {: .no_toc }

 Make it easy for others to find and use your geospatial metadata